mtsev/seba/README.md

     - `verified` is the ID of the role to assign to members once they verify
     - `exec` is the ID of the exec or admin role to use privileged bot commands

-* `database` has the login information for your MySQL database
-    - `host` is the hostname of the database
-    - `user` is the MySQL user to authenticate as
-    - `password` is the password of that MySQL user
-    - `database` is the name of the database to use

-To enable bonus features, copy `bonusConfig-sample.json` to `bonusConfig.json` and set the following values:
+To enable bonus features, copy `bonusConfig.json.example` to `bonusConfig.json` and set the following values:

 * `latenights` has info for the Late Nights feature:
     - `id` is the ID of the "Late Nights" category